 Electrical Engineering and Microsystems Engineering are the core constituents of this Master of Engineering course.
 In the Foundation course catalogue you will start by building a basis for an interdisciplinary understanding of the parallel subject.
 From the Consolidation and Interdisciplinary course catalogues you can then make a largely personal choice of subject which will enable you to deepen and broaden your subject knowledge while promoting personality development and the acquisition of management knowledge and skills.
 One key area in the choice of subjects is that of ‘Sensors’ as it plays such a prominent part in our region.
 Regensburg has become a leading centre for sensor technology in Bavaria, with a wide variety of jobs available for highly qualified specialists.

-This MEng course is offered as a full-time/part-time or dual study programme with a standard length of three/six and four semesters respectively.
-It provides two (full-time) and five (part-time) theory semesters which include a project carried out in one of the research facilities of OTH Regensburg, plus one semester for the Master thesis which is usually prepared with the support of a local enterprise active in the chosen field.
+This MEng course is offered as a full-time or dual study programme with a standard length of three or four semesters respectively.
+It provides two (full-time) theory semesters which include a project carried out in one of the research facilities of OTH Regensburg, plus one semester for the Master thesis which is usually prepared with the support of a local enterprise active in the chosen field.
 Opportunities to write the Master thesis or spend parts of the course abroad are offered and assisted.

 And with its ‘hochschule dual’ initiative (the ‘family’ brand for dual study courses at universities of applied sciences in Bavaria), the Faculty of General Studies and Microsystems Engineering offers a dual version of the MEng Electrical and Microsystems Engineering in partnership with a large number of businesses.
 With excellent job and career prospects, financial security through pay and the regular application of the acquired knowledge in a business context, it offers an ideal link between theory and practice and so is aimed in particular at prospective students who are highly goal-oriented and motivated to achieve.